hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P1 — Close remaining selected detection-tail contracts

-After the graph can be scheduled, walk to the next unsupported source ID and constrain only corpus forms of reshape/slice, class sigmoid, Mul/Sub/Add, Quantize, and final Concat/output handling.
+The graph is memory-feasible and command generation now stops at the selected detection-tail Add.
+Walk forward one unsupported source ID at a time and constrain only corpus forms of reshape/slice, class sigmoid, Mul/Sub/Add, Quantize, and final Concat/output handling.
 Prefer fusion, metadata views, and producer canonicalization over standalone commands.